vamsipenmetsa7/medium-article-scraper/README.md

+# Medium Header Scraper: Automate Table of Contents Creation for Your Articles in Seconds
-# Medium article header scraper App
+## Medium article header scraper App

 This project is a Flask application that allows users to scrape headers from Medium articles.
 Users can input a Medium article URL, and the application will return the titles and links of the headers in a well-indented format.